 Our approach to teaching reading will be systematic and thorough, beginning with pupils gaining excellent phonic knowledge and skills.
 Building upon this, we will teach comprehension skills so that pupils can understand a rich and varied range of texts.
 Through reading widely and through explicit teaching, pupils will build their use and range of expressive language and vocabulary.
 Above all they will grow up loving to read.

-Currently at Holy Cross, we are trialling whole class reading sessions which take place just after registration and before worship every day.
+Currently at Holy Cross, pupils take part in whole class reading sessions which take place just after registration and before worship every day.
 Over the course of a term, the class share a book chosen by the school’s Literacy Leaders, Miss Charlotte Travers and Mrs Cathy Dart.
 These books form a Reading Canon of essential titles for primary aged pupils.

 At Holy Cross we share a share a tool with parents and carers to help their child think and talk about the world around them.
 The TRUST approach can be used when parents and carers are talking about reading with their child.